 There’s a reason residents are suspicious of developers who shamelessly gush about how their latest endeavor will lift Aspen to new heights.
 Just look at the recent $76.25 million flip of the nearly 1 acre of Aspen Mountain land previously slated for the future Gorsuch Haus.

-In a deal most of us didn’t see coming coming — at least regarding the price tag — Norway Island LLC, which bought the same property in July 2021 for $10 million from Aspen Skiing Co., walked away with a handsome profit when it sold the parcel to a limited liability company controlled by Miami-based OKO Group, which is run by the Russian-born billionaire Vladislav Doronin.
+In a deal most of us didn’t see coming — at least regarding the price tag — Norway Island LLC, which bought the same property in July 2021 for $10 million from Aspen Skiing Co., walked away with a handsome profit when it sold the parcel to a limited liability company controlled by Miami-based OKO Group, which is run by billionaire Vladislav Doronin.

-Even so, the deal made the Norway Island team look like business-savvy geniuses in some regards.
+The deal made the Norway Island team look like business-savvy geniuses in some regards.
 For even in Aspen’s real estate market, this was a head-spinning transaction where the seller flipped the property for more than seven times what it paid for it just seven-and-a-half months earlier.